f5devcentral/FAS-ansible-workshop-101/docs/index.rst

 Ansible's capabilities on F5 BIG-IP by providing workshop training in various forms -- instructor-led, hands-on or self-paced.

-Login information for the BIG-IP: - username: admin - password:
+Login information for the BIG-IP:

+- username: admin
-**provided by instructor** (default is ansible)
+- password: **provided by instructor OR choosen while deploying the infrastructure using the provisioner** (default is ansible)

 Following topics will be covered: